Kahler v. Kansas: At the Supreme Court

 Sarah Schrup, the head of the Northwestern University School of Law Supreme Court practicum, argued the case before the Court on behalf of Kahler.
 Toby Crouse, the Kansas Solicitor General, argued the case on behalf of the state of Kansas.
 Oral arguments were held in October 2019.
 Kahler v.
 Kansas was the first case that was heard during the October 2019 term.

 Kahler's argument is that the M'Naghten rule represents the codification of a legal concept that goes back all the way to Medieval common law and should be considered part of the due process of law.
 His argument asserts that, for centuries, defendants were held culpable only when they were able to distinguish between right and wrong and that people who were legally insane did not have the capacity to do so.
 The state's argument emphasized the importance of federalism, allowing states the autonomy to make their own laws within the framework of the state and federal constitutions.
 The state also noted that the definition of insanity has varied in different ways throughout history and that one version (the M'Naghten rule) should not be viewed as an inherent aspect of due process.

 Majority opinion

 Justice Elena Kagan wrote the majority opinion which upheld Kansas's state law.
-Kagan noted the need to refer back to eminent common-law authorities such as Blackstone, Coke, Hale, and others.
+Kagan noted the need to refer back to eminent common-law authorities, such as William Blackstone, Edward Coke, and Matthew Hale.
 In the opinion, Kagan wrote that the Kansas law did not violate Kahler's fundamental right to due process, noting that definitions of legal culpability and mental illness have been traditionally reserved for the states.
 Kagan noted that, contrary to Kahler's argument before the court, Kansas had not in fact abolished the insanity defense but had instead simply modified it, which the Constitution has generally permitted.
 The opinion points out that Kahler could have still presented a mental illness defense at trial and could also have presented evidence during his sentencing hearing.